There is a common question we often get asked: is Sales Enablement really something new, or is it just another marketing term for Sales Training?

 We like to explain sales enablement as:

 Sales Enablement is enabling sales: basically, removing all the blockers that could prevent a sale from happening.
+Sales Enablement includes Sales Training, Content and Technology (such as CRM and analytics).

 A blocker is anything that stops a salesperson from selling, whether that’s clunky tools and processes, or a lack of knowledge about their products.